 - Record by Security Showing Each Client’s Interest and Location Thereof

-Records generally required of RIA firms that manage clients' assets:
+The following records are generally required of RIA firms that manage clients' assets:

 - Client Purchases and Sales History